| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 each computed and tested series statistic for each location and

-XG3 series: 'condition met' (cond_met
+XG3 series: 'condition met' (cond_met) is TRUE or FALSE.

-per location and XG3 variable.
+aggregation of result_series per location and XG3 variable.

 Two consecutive aggregation steps are involved here: